How to Create a Beautiful Gothic Wedding of your Darkest Dreams.

 a painting — would it be all shadows and gold highlights?

-A gothic wedding isn’t about being morbid, it can be if that's your vibe and I say go for it.
+A gothic wedding isn’t about being morbid.
+It can be if that's your vibe, and I say go for it.
 But it can also be about choosing romance with depth.
 About letting beauty linger in the dark instead of rushing toward the light.

+So lean into the velvet.
+Light the candles.
+Let the shadows dance.
 After all — some love stories were always meant to be written at night.

 .png)